dean260269-hub/HSCP-Rota/CODESPACES_FIX.md

 ## Important Update: The Real Root Cause

 After further investigation, this error message is **NOT caused by missing devcontainer configuration**.
-While having a proper devcontainer is important, the billing error is almost always caused by one of these actual billing/quota issues:
+While having a proper devcontainer is important, the billing error is almost always caused by quota/spending-limit issues or account/organization billing settings.

 ### Most Common Causes:

 1. **Monthly Quota Exceeded**: GitHub's free tier includes limited core-hours per month (120 core-hours for Free accounts, 180 core-hours for Pro/Student accounts).
-Once exceeded, you get this error even with valid billing.
+Once exceeded, you can see this error.

 2. **Spending Limit Set to $0**: Even with a payment method on file, if your Codespaces spending limit is $0, you'll see this error after exceeding free quota.